aws/aws-sdk-php/docs/glossary.rst

 Command
     Command objects encapsulate the execution of an operation.
-When following the :doc:`basic usage patterns <basic-usage>` of the SDK, you will not deal directly with command objects.
+When following the :doc:`basic usage patterns </getting-started/basic-usage>` of the SDK, you will not deal directly with command objects.
 Command objects can be accessed using the ``getCommand()`` method of a client, in order to use advanced features of the SDK like concurrent requests and batching.
-See the :doc:`commands` guide for more details.
+See the :doc:`/guide/commands` guide for more details.

 Paginator
     Some AWS service operations are paginated and respond with truncated